 Traveling abroad is an incredible experience.
-You will see and experience things which you had no idea existed, meet fascinating people and learn about stimulating cultures.
+You will see and experience things that you had no idea existed, meet fascinating people and learn about stimulating cultures.
 Hitting the road for the first time can be a life-changing moment.

-Unfortunately, every year a small number of backpackers end up in dangerous situations which they could have avoided with a bit of common sense.
+Unfortunately, every year a small number of backpackers end up in dangerous situations that they could have avoided with a bit of common sense.
 Most backpackers make it out in one piece with a great story to tell and perhaps some cuts and bruises, others are not so lucky.